Hello, my name is Alexia Clonda.

-Studies with elite athletes have shown raised levels of hemoglobin – the protein in red blood cells that transports oxygen – this translates into a 3% boost in performance on competition day due to this increase.
+Studies with elite athletes have shown that hemoglobin, the protein in the blood cells that transports oxygen, has increased, which translates into a 3% boost in performance on competition day due to this increase.

 Simulate High Altitude Training

-This can be done by improving your C02 tolerance, (balance of levels), this is done by knowing how to breathe correctly and training in specific ways with your breathing.
-Nitic oxide production boosts your EPO, the body’s red blood cell building hormone Erythropoietin production, enabling the body to increase hemoglobin in the cells, therefore, increasing the oxygen carrying capacity of the blood to deliver more oxygen to exercising muscles.
-The extra oxygen significantly increases the muscles’ energy production and can therefore help to improve athletic performance output ability.
+This can be done by improving your C02 tolerance (balance of levels); this is done by knowing how to breathe correctly and training in specific ways with your breathing.
+Nitic oxide production boosts your EPO, the body’s red blood cell-building hormone Erythropoietin production, enabling the body to increase hemoglobin in the cells, therefore, increasing the oxygen-carrying capacity of the blood to deliver more oxygen to the exercising muscles.
+Therefore, extra oxygen can significantly increase the muscles’ energy production, which in turn can help to improve athletic performance.

-From a straightforward athletes’ performance bio-energetic perspective, oxygen is required for the body to make energy, aerobically, to produce muscle contractions, in addition to anaerobic produced energy.
+From a straightforward athlete’s performance perspective, oxygen is required for the body to make energy.

-These high-energy ATP molecules are then used by the muscles as an energy source to power muscle contractions.
-So, more oxygen in the body/muscles yields more ATP generation, increasing muscle contractions, which results in improving athletic performance.
+These high-energy ATP molecules are the energy sources that are used by the muscles.
+So, the more oxygen in the body/muscles yields, the more ATP generation, which results in improving athletic performance.

 Breathing, Mindset and Spiritual Coach & Mentor, The Healing Teacher and High-Performance Squash Coach